-Toribash is a physics based, turn by turn, meticulous and extremely customizable fighting game by indie developer Hampus Söderström.
-With the ability to individually control joints and muscles, Toribash allows a huge array of possible moves, some that can be amazingly spectacular.
-It really is a shame that the game has such a steep learning curve, since running and jumping is almost impossible for most new players, reminiscent of QWOP in 3D.
+Toribash is a physics-based, turn-by-turn, meticulous, and extremely customizable fighting game by indie developer Hampus Söderström.
+With the ability to individually control joints and muscles, Toribash allows a huge array of possible moves, some of which can be amazingly spectacular.
+It really is a shame that the game has such a steep learning curve since running and jumping are almost impossible for most new players, reminiscent of QWOP in 3D.

-The controls are as follows: During the setup phase, click on the various joints and muscles to change whether they are either: relaxed, holding, contracted or extended.
+The controls are as follows: During the setup phase, click on the various joints and muscles to change whether they are either: relaxed, holding, contracted, or extended.
 Certain body parts such as shoulders and chests can also be raised or lowered, or twisted right or left.
-Fast clicking and thinking is essential, because to successfully play you have to move dozens of muscles in one short turn, consisting of no more than 15 seconds at times.
+Fast clicking and thinking are essential because to successfully play you have to move dozens of muscles in one short turn, consisting of no more than 15 seconds at times.
 Meanwhile, you are shown a projected preview of how this turn will play out.
-When the setup phase ends, the actions that you selected are carried out and then the game pauses again for you to decide what to do to.
+When the setup phase ends, the actions that you selected are carried out and then the game pauses again for you to decide what to do.

 To win, you either get the opponent to touch the ground with anything but his feet or hands, or you knock him dead.
 Many losses are by people accidentally falling and losing matches for themselves, due to the difficulty of the game.

 There is a huge Toribash online community.
-Mods, Clans, Dance Troupes, Tutorials, Tutors and Tournaments, its all there.
-There is also a huge Youtube community, showcasing videos kicks perfected to the inch, capable of taking off the enemy’s head in one strike.
+Mods, Clans, Dance Troupes, Tutorials, Tutors, and Tournaments, it’s all there.
+There is also a huge Youtube community, showcasing video kicks perfected to the inch, capable of taking off the enemy’s head in one stroke.
 Some people get so good at this game, there is an example of one of two players kicking his own head off, then passing the “ball” to the other.
 This goes on for a couple of passes until the headless figure dies.

-Overall, Toribash is a a very deep and good fighting game once you are accustomed and used to the controls, but that may take a while.
-The graphics aren’t much to speak of, and sounds are nearly non-existant, but the game is free and the gameplay can get very fun.
+Overall, Toribash is a very deep and good fighting game once you are accustomed and used to the controls, but that may take a while.
+The graphics aren’t much to speak of, and sounds are nearly non-existent, but the game is free and the gameplay can get very fun.